amit7974/Responsive-Signup--page/README.md

-# Responsive-Signup--page
+# Responsive-Signup-page
-It app is develop on Jsp,JDBC,Java,Mysql,Javascript,Css
+this app is develop on Jsp,JDBC,Java,Mysql,Javascript,Css